Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 • Stock was acquired at original issuance on or after August 11, 1993 from a domestic C Corporation.
 Shares must be exchanged for money, property (other than stock), or compensation for services performed for the issuing corporation.

-• 5-year holding period.
+• Hold the stock for at least five years.
 If you have stock options, your exercise date is the date you acquire the stock.
 In general, the original purchaser of QSBS must be the seller claiming the Section 1202 exclusion.²

-• At least 80% of the corporation’s assets must be used in qualified trades or businesses.
+• At least 80% of the company’s assets must be used in qualified trades or businesses.
 This excludes a trade or business where the principal asset is the reputation or skill of one or more of its employees (e.g. professional services, consulting, law, health, financial services, farming, among others).
-Also note that holding too much non-operating real estate, cash, and/or portfolio assets can disqualify stock from Section 1202.
+Also note that holding too much non-operating real estate, cash, and/or portfolio assets can disqualify stock from Section 1202 and jeopardize the QSBS tax exemption.

 This isn’t an exhaustive list, but a summary of the primary elements.
-Discuss your unique circumstances with your tax advisor.
+Discuss your unique circumstances with your CPA.
+For federal income tax purposes, structuring transactions and planning for capital gains exclusions related to QSBS are crucial.

-If you have Section 1202 qualified small business stock, the gain you’re able to shield from taxable income at sale depends on your gain and the date the stock was acquired.
+If you have Section 1202 shares, the gain you’re able to exclude from federal long term capital gains tax at sale depends on your gain and the date the stock was acquired.
 If you have stock options, your exercise date is the acquisition date.

 Each year, a taxpayer can exclude the greater of 1 or 2 below: